typelevel/squants/README.md

 Beginning with Squants 0.4.x series, both Scala 2.10 and 2.11 builds are available.

-To use Squants interactively in the Scala REPL, clone the git repo and run `sbt console`
+To use Squants interactively in the Scala REPL, clone the git repo and run `sbt squantsJVM/console`

     git clone https://github.com/garyKeorkunian/squants
     cd squants
     sbt squantsJVM/console

-## Better Dimensional Analysis
+## Type Safe Dimensional Analysis
 *The Trouble with Doubles*

 When building programs that perform dimensional analysis, developers are quick to declare